-At the beginning of your screening visit, we will explain all of the study procedures and answer any questions that you and your study partner may have.
-The screening visits allows the study team to determine if you meet all the requirements to be in the study, and to make sure it is safe for you to undergo all of the procedures that are required for the study.
+At the beginning of your initial clinic visit, we will explain all of the study procedures and answer any questions that you and your study partner may have.

 After you sign the consent to participate, we ask that you report all injuries, illness or reactions to study procedures to the study staff so that it can be recorded in your study records.